andtem2000/Neonatal_seizure_detection_dl_algorithm/README.md

 For each of these training variations 3 runs were completed using three different random seeds.
 Further details are given in [1].

 ### Adjustable parameters in [Main_Inference.py](Main_Inference.py)
-These are the parameters that can be adjusted by the user and are situated at the top of [Main_Inference.py](Main_Inference.py).
+These are the parameters that can be adjusted by the user and are situated at the top of [Main_Inference.py](Main_Inference.py) file.
 The default values, used in training and inference, are also given here.

 | Parameter            | Description                                                                                                                                                                                                                                                                                                                                                                                     |
 |----------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|